CompIsle/U15A2-Charlie-Smith/Doc/docs.md

 ## Design

-### Wireframes/Storyboards

 ### Colour Schemes

-I will be using these colours for the website:
+I will be using the following colours for the website:

 <div style="display:flex; flex-direction:row;">
   <div style="display:flex; flex-direction:column;">